Q. How do I get access to the system?

 A. Any news items created go through a workflow for approval in the system by the School Public Engagement Officer who will ensure the item is appropriate for external publishing.
 There is no need to contact ER&C as they understand that all staff news will come through Worktribe and will monitor the news for onward dissemination or development.

 Q. How do the events items I create in the RMS get used?
-Do I need to alert the events team in ER&C?
+Do I need to alert the events team in marketing and communications?

 Q. What should I do for the equipment list?